casper-network/docs-archive/dapp/erc20/logic.md

 ```

 ## Mint
-Next method to define is called `mint`.
-It's not a part of ERC20 specification, but it's present in almost every ERC20 implementation.
-It's responsibility is incrementing the balance of tokens for the given `Address`.
-It should update the total supply as well.
+1. Next,  we'll define what is called the `mint` method -- though not a part of ERC20 specification, it's present in almost every ERC20 implementation and responsable for incrementing the balance of tokens for the given `Address`.
+Addtionally, `mint`  should also update the total supply as well.

 ```rust
 fn mint(&mut self, address: &Address, amount: Amount) {
     let address_balance = self.balance_of(address);